IoannisGyl/mid-level-task-app/README.md

 # Task-Manager

 The goal of this project is to implement a task management application.
-To achieve that, I've implemented a back-end [`Spring Boot`](https://docs.spring.io/spring-boot/index.html) service and a font-end [React](https://react.dev/) application.
+To achieve that, I've implemented a back-end [`Spring Boot`](https://docs.spring.io/spring-boot/index.html) service and a frontend [React](https://react.dev/) application.
 I will also be using [`JWT Authentication`](https://en.wikipedia.org/wiki/JSON_Web_Token) to secure both applications.

 ## Prerequisites